 Construction of the Academic and Administration Building (Block N) was completed in 2008.
-The building consists of the Radio Broadcasting Studio which serves mainly the students of the Department of Journalism and Communication with advanced teaching and learning facilities.
+The building consists of the Radio Broadcasting Studio which serves mainly the students of the School of Communication with advanced teaching and learning facilities.

 S H Ho Academic Building, Sports and Amenities Centre (Block B), HSMC Plaza and Lee Quo Wei Academic Building marked the completion of Phase I of the College’s Master Campus Expansion Plan.
 Phase II – HSMC Jockey Club Residential Colleges has been completed in September 2015.

 The site is well situated on the hillside to enjoy a green vista of plants and trees within a short walkway distance uphill from the main campus.
-There are about 400 student quarters in this hostel complex, 3 to 4 students share a quarter with a built-in washroom and shower unit.
+There are about 400 student quarters in this hostel complex, three to four students share a quarter with a built-in washroom and shower unit.
 As a succession of the entire campus theme design, this Site F hostel development continued its architectural design features same as S H Ho Academic Building to Lee Quo Wei Academic Building.
-Part of the facade were constructed of window wall and terracotta cladding system.
+Part of the facade was constructed of window wall and terracotta cladding system.
 Over 30% of site is covered by soft landscape including vertical greens and green roofs.

-This site is located on two levels of vista green plateau, surrounded by three sides of trees and bamboo bush slopes at the back, the hostel development portion facing South enjoys full open unobstructed view of Tate’s Cairn Tunnels entrance runway with a natural ecological surrounds at the back, which forms a natural environmental contrast.
+This site is located on two levels of vista green plateau, with three sides surrounded by trees and bamboo bush slopes at the back.
+The hostel development portion facing south enjoys a full open unobstructed view of Tate’s Cairn Tunnels entrance runway with natural ecological surroundings at the back, which forms a natural environmental contrast.
 The residence halls concentrated PV panels installed at roof top as an alternative electricity power supply for hostels’ common corridors, general lighting and part of hot water power supply.
 A Key Card System is adopted as the main tool for student residents to gain access to the main entrance doorways of the halls, entrance doors of each block and residential unit.
 It is also used for paying the unit’s air-conditioning electricity consumption and usage of self-service laundries.
 Security monitoring devices are installed at the main entrance, block entrance and escalator lobby.

-To promote students’ hall life, there are a communal hall, study room, pigeon holes and security counter, storage at the ground floor and laundry areas at the lower ground floor of each block.
-In addition, an outdoor recreation ground will be furnished to cater for student activities.
+To promote students’ hall life, there are a communal hall, a study room, pigeon holes and security counter, storage at the ground floor and laundry area at the lower ground floor of each block.
+In addition, there is an outdoor recreation ground for student activities.

-Construction of the HSMC Jockey Club Residential Colleges (Site F) was completed in September 2015 for student residents move-in block by block.
+Construction of the HSMC Jockey Club Residential Colleges was completed in September 2015.

-Site C1 – Upon completion of the HSMC Jockey Club Residential Colleges at Site F, the existing staff quarters and student hostels can be decanted to pave way for this Phase III development.
+Site C1 – Upon completion of the HSMC Jockey Club Residential Colleges, the existing staff quarters and student hostels can be decanted to pave way for Phase III development.
 In its place, a new composite complex with a large classroom podium will be built to cater for future needs.

-Site C2 – The existing main building can be further modified to pave way for this Phase Three development.
+Site C2 – The existing Block M can be further modified to pave way for Phase III development.
 It will link to the new composite complex with a large classroom podium to cater for future needs at Site C1.

-Phase III is targeted to be completed by 2019 subject to availability of funds.
+Commencement of construction of Phase III will be subject to availability of funds.